SpoonX/aurelia-notification/doc/notification.md

 }
 ```

-The notifications object accepts `methodName:'addnClsName'` or `methodName:optionsObject`. defaults.baseCls sets the base css class for humane.js notifications.
-The default of humane.js is {baseCls: 'humane'}.
-For the available defaults/options see [humane.js](http://wavded.github.io/humane-js/).
+The notifications object accepts `methodName:'addnClsName'` or `methodName:optionsObject`. defaults.baseCls sets the base css class for humane-js notifications.
+The default of humane-js is {baseCls: 'humane'}.
+For the available defaults/options see [humane-js](http://wavded.github.io/humane-js/).

 ### Parameters